 Better than a hopper, really!

-An item allocator (also known as an item buffer) is a device that stores and transfers items between adjacent inventories.
+An item allocator (also known as an item buffer) is a device that stores and transfers items between adjacent inventories or transport systems.

 Items can enter and exit an item allocator through its sides.
 It can store items in 9 buffer slots.